eth-sc-comp/benchmarks/README.md

 It should output a single `1` to stdout for unsafe contracts and a `0` for safe contracts.

-Before executing the benchmarks, `forge build` is invoked on all solidity files in the repo, and tools that operate on evm bytecode can read the compiled bytecode directly from the forge build outputs.
+Before executing the benchmarks, `forge build` is invoked on all Solidity files in the repository, and tools that operate on EVM bytecode can read the compiled bytecode directly from the forge build outputs.

-In the future we aim to extend the returned information with a common format for counterexamples that can be validated against some reference evm implementation (e.g. geth).
+In the future we aim to extend the returned information with a common format for counterexamples that can be validated against some reference EVM implementation (e.g. geth).